 This discussion focused on a new initiative that aims to promote and celebrate the social sciences, humanities and arts.
 SHAPE (Social Sciences, Humanities and Arts for People and the Economy) aims to emulate the influence and reputation held by STEM subjects – science, technology, engineering and maths – in secondary education and academic research.

-Julia Black, CBE FBA, Strategic Director of Innovation and Professor of Law at the London School of Economics and Political Science, Dane Comerford, PhD, Director of the IF Oxford: Science + Ideas Festival, Paulina Kewes, FRHistS, Professor of English Literature and Fellow of Jesus College, Katrin Kohl, Professor of German Literature, Jesus College Fellow and Tutor in German and Principal Investigator of the AHRC-funded research project Creative Multilingualism, Diarmaid MacCulloch, DD, FBA, FRHistS, FSA, Emeritus Professor of the History of the Church at Oxford and Vice-President for Communications and Engagement, British Academy and Johanna Waters, Reader in Geography at UCL and Jesus College alumna.
+Our panelists were Julia Black, CBE FBA, Strategic Director of Innovation and Professor of Law at the London School of Economics and Political Science, Dane Comerford, PhD, Director of the IF Oxford: Science + Ideas Festival, Paulina Kewes, FRHistS, Professor of English Literature and Fellow of Jesus College, Katrin Kohl, Professor of German Literature, Jesus College Fellow and Tutor in German and Principal Investigator of the AHRC-funded research project Creative Multilingualism, Diarmaid MacCulloch, DD, FBA, FRHistS, FSA, Emeritus Professor of the History of the Church at Oxford and Vice-President for Communications and Engagement, British Academy and Johanna Waters, Reader in Geography at UCL and Jesus College alumna.

 What Really Matters is a collaborative series overseen by Patricia Daley (Vice Principal, Equality & Diversity Fellow and Professor of the Human Geography of Africa at the University of Oxford), Paulina Kewes (Professor of English Literature and Fellow), Dr Brittany Welner James (Director of Development) and originator Dr Matthew Williams (Access Fellow).